billkarwin/sandbag/README.md

-This tool is inspired by the work in [dbdeployer](https://www.dbdeployer.com/) and its predecessor [MySQL Sandbox](https://mysqlsandbox.net/), bug sandbag runs the MySQL instances in Docker containers.
+This tool is inspired by the work in [dbdeployer](https://www.dbdeployer.com/) and its predecessor [MySQL Sandbox](https://mysqlsandbox.net/), but sandbag runs the MySQL instances in Docker containers.

 This tool is intended to run MySQL or Percona Server containers only for testing, not for production use.
 If you want to Docker for MySQL in production, best of luck, but don't ask me for help.